martinlt/crypto-messenger/README.md

 the user interface.

 ### Usage Scenario 1 : Public Key Encryption (RSA / Asymmetric Encryption)
-Bob and Alice would like to exchange messages that are confidential and only visible to them.

 - Bob and Alice would like to exchange messages that are confidential and only visible to each other.
 ```